jrucho/YTbeatmakercues/README.md

 | Blind Mode | B |
 | Show Advanced Panel | A |

-Press **N** to open the Nimbus Synth window.
-Choose a preset or create your own.
+Press **N** to toggle the Nimbus Synth window.
+Opening the window activates the instrument; closing it turns it off.
-While the synth is active, the number keys play notes (C‑major starting from the selected octave).
+While the synth is active, the `1–0` keys plus `-` and `=` play a chromatic scale from the chosen octave.
+The **Scale** dropdown lets you switch to major or minor if desired.
 The synth has a pitch fader synced to the video by default.
-Uncheck **Sync Video** to adjust it separately and use the transpose slider for coarse tuning.
+Uncheck **Sync Video** to adjust it independently and use the transpose slider for coarse tuning.

-Each preset stores oscillator type, engine (analog, FM, wavetable or sampler), filter cutoff/Q and ADSR envelope.
-Use **Save** to store changes or **Delete** to remove custom presets. **Export** saves the current preset as JSON so you can share it.
+Each preset stores oscillator type, engine, filter settings, ADSR envelope and effect parameters (delay, reverb, volume and LFO).
+Use **Save** to keep changes, **Delete** to remove custom presets or **Export** to share them.
+The **Random** button quickly generates a usable sound.

 All loop keys and MIDI notes can be reassigned in the Key Mapping and MIDI Mapping windows.
 Holding the MIDI Shift note while pressing a loop note erases that loop.